LP&L is proud to offer low, competitive rates to our customers. To compare our rates to others around Texas, click here.

 Franchise Fee - amount paid to the City that allows LP&L to place its facilities (distribution lines and meters) in the public right-of-way.

 Seasonal rate stabilization takes the guesswork out of our customers’ monthly statements by allowing LP&L to provide a predictable monthly rate.
+Rate stabilization further empowers customers to understand and reduce their monthly costs by reducing their usage.

 LP&L passes the cost of our wholesale power to our customers each month.